 The area surrounding the harbour has been altered substantially since the 1970s.
 New housing has been built at the south end and west side of the harbour, the latter taking the site of the former railway station.

-Improvements have been carried out recently by the Harbour Trust, including new pontoons.
+Improvements have been carried out recently by the Harbour Board, including new pontoons.
 Other environmental improvements have been carried out by Fife Council and include a cycleway and better car parking.